Princeton Deadline: 1 p.m., September 26, 2016

 Application Procedure for Undergraduate Applicants

-Enrolled Princeton students who wish to apply to the Fulbright Scholars Program must apply through the Fellowship Advising office at Princeton.
-Princeton alumni may also apply through the OIP or they may apply as at-large candidates.
+Enrolled Princeton undergraduate students who wish to apply to the Fulbright Scholars Program must apply through the Fellowship Advising office at Princeton.
+Princeton undergraduate alumni may also apply through the Princeton Fellowship Advising office or they may apply as at-large candidates.
 Generally, candidates may apply for one country only.

-April 2013: Call the Office of International Programs (8-5524) or e-mail email@example.com to make an appointment to meet with Professor Laffan or Dr. Levine to discuss your plan for applying to the Fulbright.
-Bring a resume, grade report from SCORE, and a completed Fulbright Advising Questionnaire (.doc) to the meeting.
+April 2016: Make an appointment via WASS to meet with an adviser to discuss your plan for applying to the Fulbright.
+Bring a resume, grade report from TigerHub, and a completed Fulbright Advising Questionnaire (.doc) to the meeting.
 If you have begun a draft of your project statement, please bring it with you as well.
-If you plan to apply for an English Teaching Assistantship, your draft statement should be a discussion of your approach to teaching and your interest in the country where you would like to teach.
+If you plan to apply for an English Teaching Assistantship, please make an appointment with a fellowship adviser.
+Your draft statement should be a discussion of your approach to teaching and your interest in the country where you would like to teach.

 As you begin to map out your project, be sure to consult the Fulbright website, especially the application timeline, components, and tips listed under the tab labeled "Applicants."
 Fulbright offers a variety of webinars throughout the application cycle.
 They are listed on the Fulbright website and are very helpful.
-You may also consult samples of project statements and personal statements of past Fulbright recipientst.
+You may also consult samples of project statements and personal statements of past Fulbright recipients.
 These essays are available in the Office of International Programs and on shelves just outside the Trustee Reading Room at Firestone Library.
-Professor Laffan and Dr. Levine will help you understand the application process and give you some initial feedback on your proposal, which should be seen as work in progress.
+A fellowships adviser will help you understand the application process and give you some initial feedback on your proposal, which should be seen as work in progress.

-After your initial meeting with Dr. Levine or Professor Laffan, if you decide to pursue an application, you must send an e-mail to firstname.lastname@example.org to request an adviser assignment.
+After your initial meeting, if you decide to pursue an application, you must send an e-mail to email@example.com to request an adviser assignment.
 If you know your country of application and whether you will be submitting an ETA or a study/research project application, please indicate that in your e-mail.
 You will then be assigned a campus Fulbright Committee member who will serve as your adviser and with whom you will continue to develop your proposal and personal essay.

-October 1: Campus deadline (by 1 pm) to submit online completed applications, including three letters of recommendation, language assessments (if relevant) and transcripts.
+September 26: Campus deadline (by 1 p.m.) to submit online completed applications, including three letters of recommendation, language assessments (if relevant), and transcripts.
 You will no longer be able to access the application on line.

-October 2-3: Completed applications with letters of recommendations and transcript will be delivered to your campus Fulbright Committee member, who may ask to meet with you once more as part of the evaluation process.
-If corrections/revisions need to be made to your application at this time, Barbara MacFarland must be notified by the Committee member so that the electronic application can be unlocked for you to make the changes.
+September 27 - October 3: Completed applications with letters of recommendations and transcript will be delivered to your campus Fulbright Committee member, who may ask to meet with you once more as part of the evaluation process.
+If corrections/revisions need to be made to your application at this time, your fellowship adviser must be notified by the Committee member so that the electronic application can be unlocked for you to make the changes.

-October 10: Written comments from Committee members are due to the Office of International Programs.
-Supplementary application materials for creative projects (e.g. art, theatre and creative writing) must be uploaded by this date.
+October 4: Written comments from Committee members are due to the Office of International Programs.
+Supplementary application materials for creative projects (e.g. art, theater, and creative writing) must be uploaded by this date.

-All applications will be evaluated in a preliminary national screening, the results of which will not be communicated before the end of January.
-Candidates who receive notification that their application was recommended for further consideration will usually receive notification of the final decision in April or May, but notification can come as late as June.
+October 11-January: All applications will be evaluated in a preliminary national screening, the results of which will not be communicated before January.